-The Renovation Co-op provides architectural drawings, structural drawings and permit compliance services separately.
+The Renovation Co-op provides its architectural design & permit services separately.
 You are never obligated to purchase the actual renovations.
 This gives you complete ownership and control over your own drawings.

 When you provide your own architectural drawings and a completed permit to contractors (whether through The Co-op or not) for an estimate:

 1- The contractors must now base their price on a specific set of final drawings, leaving no room for guesswork or “game-playing.”

 2- By having your permit drawings completed first, contractors will know that you are “ready to roll.”
 This lets a contractor give you an estimate based on job starting immediately, instead of some future, unknown date.

 3- It also lets the contractor know that you are committed to getting the work done. as you already have purchased the drawings.